 I wrote a book on how employers’ associations influenced major welfare state reforms in Germany (Routledge, 2012), and published articles in academic journals like World Politics, New Political Economy, Socio-Economic Review, and Comparative Political Studies.

-In my life so far, I have had the great privilege to have the time and the resources to pursue my research interests due to other people seeing the potential in my research plans and therefore awarding me with highly competitive grants and fellowships, including a Marie Sklodowska Curie Fellowship.
+In my life so far, I have had the great privilege to have the time and the resources to do research on topics of societal relevance due to other people seeing the potential in my research plans and therefore awarding me with highly competitive research grants and fellowships, including a Marie Sklodowska Curie Fellowship.

 My PhD thesis, for which I received an Erwin Wenzl Prize (2010), dealt with the impact of employers’ associations on the construction of welfare state programs in Germany.
 Through systematic historical comparison I was able to show how the role of employers in politics is not only an influencing, but also an adaptive one.
 I was very fortunate to have the opportunity to do my PhD at the European University Institute in Florence, a place that turned out as formative for my professional development.